Paulinus of Nola: Life

 Pontius Meropius Paulinus was born c.
 352 at Bordeaux, in southwestern France.
 He was from a notable senatorial family with estates in the Aquitaine province of France, northern Iberia, and southern Italy.
 Paulinus was a kinsman of Melania the Elder.
-He was educated in Bordeaux, where his teacher, the poet Ausonius, also became his friend.
+He was educated in Bordeaux by his teacher, the poet Ausonius.

 At some time during his boyhood he made a visit to the shrine of St Felix at Nola near Naples.

 His normal career as a young member of the senatorial class did not last long.
 In 375, the Emperor Gratian succeeded his father Valentinian.
 Gratian made Paulinus suffect consul at Rome c.
 377, and appointed him governor of the southern Italian province of Campania c.
 380. Paulinus noted the Campanians' devotion to Saint Felix of Nola and built a road for pilgrims, as well as a hospice for the poor near the local shrine.

 In 383 Gratian was assassinated at Lyon, France, and Paulinus went to Milan to attend the school of Ambrose.
 Around 384 he returned to Bordeaux.
 There he married Therasia, a Christian noblewoman from Barcelona.
 Paulinus was threatened with the charge of having murdered his brother.
 It is possible that an attempt was made to accuse him in order to confiscate his property.
 He was baptized by Bishop Delphinus of Bordeaux.
 He and his wife traveled to Iberia about 390.
 When they lost their only child eight days after birth they decided to withdraw from the world, and live a secluded religious life.
 Paulinus was close to both Pelagius and to the Pelagian writer Julian of Eclanum.

 In 393 or 394, after some resistance from Paulinus, he was ordained a presbyter on Christmas Day by Lampius, Bishop of Barcelona.
 (This was similar to what had happened with Augustine of Hippo, who had been ordained against his protestations in the year 391 at the behest of a crowd cooperating with Bishop Valerius in the north African city of Hippo Regius.)
 However, there is some debate as to whether the ordination was canonical, since Paulinus received ordination "at a leap" (per saltum), without receiving minor orders first.

 Paulinus refused to remain in Barcelona, and in late spring of 395 he and his wife moved from Iberia to Nola in Campania where he remained until his death.
 Paulinus credited his conversion to Saint Felix, who was buried in Nola, and each year would write a poem in honor of him.

-The great building works undertaken by Paulinus in 402-403 were the crowning glory and ornament of the renovated Nola.
+The great building works undertaken by Paulinus in 402–403 were the crowning glory and ornament of the renovated Nola.
 He restored and improved the ancient basilica erected in the martyr's honour.
 He and Therasia also rebuilt a church commemorating Saint Felix, of great size and richly decorated, a monument of Christian art, with magnificent porticoes and fountains, for which a copious supply of water was brought from nearby Avella.
 Great crowds of pilgrims flocked to the martyr's tomb.